evocount/drf-channels-oneway-ws/README.md

 ### Helpers
-In order to send a ws message from outside a binding, but using the same format (and also the drf json encoder) use the async `channels_oneway.utils.groupWsSend(group, stream, payload)` or its sync equivalent `groupWsSendSync`.
+In order to send a ws message from outside a binding, but using the same format (stream + payload) (and also the drf json encoder) use the async `channels_oneway.utils.groupSend(group, stream, payload)` or its sync equivalent `groupSendSync`.

 ## Contributing